javos/javos-homedir/README.md

 The file `brcmfmac-suspend` contains a script that unloads the kernel module `brcmfmac` before sleep and reloads it after sleep.
 Wifi should then function normally again

 - Copy `Fixes/brcmfmac-suspend` to `/usr/lib/systemd/system-sleep/` and rename to `broadcom`

+### GTK4 apps not launching on older NVIDIA cards with vulkan GSK renderer

+#### Issue:
+New Gnome versions use the vulkan renderer for GTK4 apps, which apparently doesn't work with my Nvidia 1070ti and newer Nvidia drivers.
+Switching the GSK Renderer to cairo fixes that but disables some vulkan-related features on GTK4 apps

+#### Workaround/Solution:

+- Copy 'Fixes/gsk/gsk.sh/ to '/etc/profile.d/'